ImRichardLiu/GenIO-Web-App/README.md

-# Genio Web App
+# GenIO Web App

-Genio Web App - Frontend Prototype
+GenIO Web App - Frontend Prototype

-A frontend prototype for the Gen.IO autonomous vehicle test case simulator.
+A frontend prototype for the GenIO autonomous vehicle test case simulator.
 Prototype aims to portray what a future web interface displaying the generated test cases may look like.

 ## Installation and Deployment: